 It’s actually not a bad thing to feel terrible about your parenting.
 “It’s a sign we are living out of line with our deepest values.
 If it didn’t matter to us, it would mean we didn’t care,” says Cohen.

-In fact, these feelings as a starting point to feeling better.
-Long-term relief comes through thought and questioning around the values.
-You'll get to a place where you understand your triggers and how to transform them.
-Here's a 4-step plan for continued growth:
+In fact, use these feelings as a starting point to feeling better.
+Long-term relief comes through inquiry into our own childhood and taking those early hurts to Listening Time.
+You’ll get to a place where you understand your triggers and how to transform them.
+Here’s a 4-step plan for continued growth:

 Think: When you are enraged, note it and think, why?
 “When my older child hits my younger child out of the blue why does that bother me?